leclairb/github-basics/GitHub-CL.md

     # The comment is required, but can be anything you wish

 ### Commit changes to remote child
-1. Make changes to the files you need changed.
-For best results, use `nano`.
-2. If you add any files, make sure to use `$ git add file.html`.
-3. After making the desired changes, use the following code:
+Make changes to the files you need changed.
+For best results, use `nano` or another command-line editor.
+If you add any files, make sure to use `$ git add file.html`.
+After making the desired changes, use the following code:

     $ git diff
     # Check status of changes (optional)

     $ git commit -a -m 'Title of commit'
     # Commit changes with a descriptive title

     $ git push origin master
     # Push changes of local repository to remote child repository

 ### Submit changes via Pull Request
-This is only possible by installing GitHub's hub.
+This is only possible by installing [hub](https://github.com/github/hub#readme), which means also installing [Homebrew](http://brew.sh).

 ### Commit changes to remote parent (not recommended)
 After committing change to remote child, follow these steps:

     $ git push upstream master
     # Push changes of local repository to remote parent repository